Gauravsingh-45/hybTree-Pipeline/README.md

 3. Tree files:
 The tree_files directory contains allseqs.fas.trerfile, this file is in newick format and can be visualised using ETE toolkit or iTOl visualiser.
 The same file can be obtained from the bootstrapped_tree directory with bootstrap support values.
 Bootstrapped tree files are obtained only if boostrap is set to "yes" in the config file.

-The pipline after getting completed, creates multiple directories with intermediate files.
+After the pipeline completes, it generates multiple directories containing intermediate files:

--fastqc_output : quality metrices plots in a zip and html file.
+- **fastqc_output**: Contains quality metrics plots provided as both a ZIP file and an HTML file.

--Trimmomatic_output : Good quality sequencing reads, used as input reads for Hybpiper.
+- **Trimmomatic_output**: Includes high-quality sequencing reads, which are used as input for HybPiper.

--Hybpiper_output : Contains a directory for each sample having separate directories for each gene.
+- **Hybpiper_output**: This directory has a subdirectory for each sample, with further subdirectories for each gene.
-read more about hybpiper output at : https://github.com/mossmatters/HybPiper/wiki/Results-and-output-files
+  For more details on HybPiper output, visit: [HybPiper Wiki](https://github.com/mossmatters/HybPiper/wiki/Results-and-output-files).

--extracted_sequences : FASTA files with exon sequences extracted from each gene.
+- **extracted_sequences**: Contains FASTA files with exon sequences extracted from each gene.

--translated_gene_sequences : exon sequences converted into amino acid sequences.
+- **translated_gene_sequences**: Includes exon sequences translated into amino acid sequences.

--nt_aligned_sequences : aligned exon sequences.
+- **nt_aligned_sequences**: Contains aligned exon sequences.

--logs : Directory with stdout and stderr files for each step, useful for debugging purposes.
+- **logs**: This directory holds stdout and stderr files for each step, which are useful for debugging.